Directed by Tina Satter | Written by Satter and James Paul Dallas, based on the play Is This A Room by Satter | 83 min | ▲▲▲▲△ | Crave

 Satter does a good job of slipping us into the whirlpool of this situation, regularly reminding us what we’re watching is based in an actual event with Tweets and RL photos of Reality in her day-to-day life.
 As the conversation leans into classified information, the film glitches to obscure those details — Reality literally distorts — but instead of being taken out of the drama, we’re reminded of its real-world inspiration and application.
 As it begins to dawn on her the trouble she’s in, so it dawns on us, too, and the film’s political sympathies become a lot clearer.
 Reality’s pets, restrained and caged, become her avatars.

 Formally, this is an experiment that could’ve easily been too dry or processy, but due to terrific work by all the actors, Sweeney especially, it’s largely a success.
-At times the American-ness of its frame does deny those of us watching outside its borders a visceral connection, and the film’s definitive painting of Winner as heroic, or even just accidentally heroic, could make for compelling post-screening debate.
+At times the American-ness of its frame does deny those of us watching outside its borders a visceral connection, and the film’s definitive painting of Winner as heroic, or even just accidentally so, could make for compelling post-screening debate.
 Fill your boots, it’s worth having.